Authored by the expert who managed and guided the team behind the Ghana Property Pack

 Which "premium" neighborhoods open up at $500k in Kumasi in 2026?

-At $500k in Kumasi, the premium neighborhoods that fully open up include Nhyiaeso, Danyame, and the best parts of Ahodwo, which are recognized city-wide as Kumasi's most desirable residential addresses.
+At $500,000 (about GH₵5,500,000) in Kumasi, the premium neighborhoods that fully open up to buyers include Nhyiaeso, Danyame, and Ahodwo, which are the three areas consistently recognized citywide as the most desirable residential addresses, plus select high-status pockets near major corridors where land values have historically held up well.

 What counts as "luxury" in Kumasi in 2026?